juancmandev/angular-crud/README.md

 ## JSON-Server

-Run `json-serve --watch db.json` to run a local data base to simulate an Api.
+Run `json-server --watch db.json` to run a local data base to simulate an Api.